+Arncliffe railway station is on the T4 Eastern Suburbs & Illawarra Line.
 With Daylight Saving extended to the end of March now, this gave me opportunities to witness some beautiful sunrises on the way to work.
-Here is Arncliffe Railway Station a couple of days ago, just before 7am.
+This is the railway station a couple of days ago, just before 7am.
 You can see what the station looks like in the afternoon here.
 Tomorrow night, an international event called Earth Hour at 8.30pm raises awareness of the need to take action on climate change.
 More about that tomorrow.

 Thursday, 26 March 2009

 Yarra Bay House is located on Yarra bay, in the suburb of Phillip Bay.
 It was built in 1903 to house the workers of the Cable Station at La Perouse.
 After the Cable Station became obsolete in 1917, it became home to various government departments including the Director of Public Instruction (later the Education Department) and the Department of Youth and Community Services.
 The title was given to the local Aboriginal Land Council in 1985.
 This building with an Aboriginal flag painted on one of the walls, needs some restoration.

 Yarra Bay is one of the smaller bays of Botany Bay and is part of the eastern suburb of Phillip Bay.
 Yarra Bay Sailing Club is the only building down near the beach and Yarra Bay House is a historic house up on the hill behind the bay.

 Tuesday, 24 March 2009

 St Andrew's Presbyterian Church is a beautiful sandstone church along McKern Street, in the western suburb of Wentworthville.
 This heritage listed church was designed by David Lennox in the Victorian Gothic architectural style.
 It was originally constructed in the 1840s along Church Street in Parramatta but was relocated stone by stone to the present site in 1928.